Simple Living With Nature

 Roasted Cherry Tomato Sauce Recipe

 The main thing that you will need to make this roasted tomato sauce recipe is cherry tomatoes!
-Any size or variety of cherry tomato will work.
+Any size or variety of cherry tomatoes will work.

 This recipe also works great with larger tomatoes, just cut them in halves or quarters first.